 Tent heaters are cheap to buy and will be reused for many times.
 It may appear like too much extra weight to carry along but once you have used yours to heat your tent, you will be glad you brought them.

 As you pack the things in your cold weather camping checklist, remember to slip in a tent heater.
 It will come in handy.

 Again, this is one of the features that heavily determine how warm the tent is going to keep.
 It is a standard feature for all tents nowadays, but you will notice some differences when it comes to the cold weather tents.

-For the cold weather camping tent, this rainfly is made to be weather proof.
+For the best extreme cold weather tents, this rainfly is made to be weatherproof.
 At the same time, it stretches from the top of the tent to the bottom.
 A rainfly reaching the ground will not only keep the tent dry, but it will also break a chilly wind.